top of page

 Consistent

-TF reporter construct is stably integrated into the genome to avoid experimental/cell-to-cell variations.
+The TF reporter construct is stably integrated into the genome to avoid cell-to-cell variations in experiments.

-Cell line can be used for experiments right away to study different signaling pathways.
+Cell lines can be used right away for experiments to study different signaling pathways.

 Signaling Pathways